The Freethought Trail

 Historical research was aided by Norm R. Allen Jr., Barbara Bell, Tim Binga, Sue Boland, Bleu Cease, Kathleen DiScenna, Sue Ferrara, Susan Goodier, Melinda Grube, Land of Oz Preservation Company, Craig A. Leisy, Richard MacAlpine, Tim Madigan, George McDade, the Smithfield Community Association, and David White.

 Original website programming was by Matthew Licata.
 Web assistance was by Tim Binga and Alan Zoppa.
-The website was entirely redesigned by Garry Pecak of Pecak.Net Web Design.
+The website was entirely redesigned by Garry Pecak of Pecak.Net Web Design and is now maintained by Matthew Licata.
+(Yes, it is a small world.)

 Redesign of the Freethought Trail website and expanded promotion was made possible by a generous grant from the James Hervey Johnson Charitable Educational Trust.